rothso/sic-assembler/README.md

-Project 4: Pass 2 Assembler w/ support for USE and Literals
+SIC Assembler
 ===========================

-Rothanak So (n01128755)
+> 2-Pass Assembler with support for USE and Literals

 # Purpose